hexa-decim8/ISBPM/README.md

 * Differences between mobile & embedded applications
 * Different approaches to software testing
 * The role of the 'V' model of activities for system engineering

+## Tools
+In this class, we will be working with the following tools:
+* Github
+* Jira
+* Confluence
+* Moodle